standardforever/Zuri-school/HTML_FILE/RESPONSIVE_REGISTRATION_PAGE/README.md

+# responsive_registration
-This directory contains a single-page responsive registration form using Html and Css.
+responsive form built with html and css